vasunep0306/demandov2/README.md

 4. Create an admin page. [functionality] #notstarted
 5. If student is already enrolled, tell them they are in an alert box. [functionality] #inprogress
 6. Add messaging feature. [functionality] #notstarted
-7. Create page for user to check their discussions [functionality] #inprogress
-8. Integrate email functionality [functionality] #notstarted
+7. Integrate email functionality [functionality] #notstarted
-9. Make signup form a card [style]#notstarted
+8. Make signup form a card [style]#notstarted
-10. See why students cannot submit anymore [functionality]#notstarted
+9. See why students cannot submit anymore [functionality]#notstarted
-11. Redesign form that user can use to create a class [style] #notstarted
+10. Redesign form that user can use to create a class [style] #notstarted
-12. Redesign form that user can use to create a post [style] #notstarted
+11. Redesign form that user can use to create a post [style] #notstarted
-13. Refactor [style] #onhold
+12. Refactor [style] #onhold
-14. Create a discussions folder in components [style] #notstarted
+13. Create a discussions folder in components [style] #notstarted
-15. Generate random color for comments. [style] #notstarted
+14. Generate random color for comments. [style] #notstarted